the1an1722/CS370-GroupProject/README.md

 ![Aspose Words 01de2569-846a-4721-b5c5-d8374de83acd 012](https://user-images.githubusercontent.com/60747086/148120035-4820b042-bc46-40e6-ade0-3f0caf1283de.jpeg)

-1.The user right clicks on the desktop pet.
+1. The user right clicks on the desktop pet.

-2.When the menu is shown, the user can select one bath item from the bath list to bath the desktop pet.
+2. When the menu is shown, the user can select one bath item from the bath list to bath the desktop pet.

 3. The desktop pet will gain its cleanliness after feeding.

 ![Aspose Words 01de2569-846a-4721-b5c5-d8374de83acd 013](https://user-images.githubusercontent.com/60747086/148119914-53518148-9698-4f50-854e-d651be4354f3.jpeg)

 1. The user right clicks on the desktop pet.